 Streetside anticuchos normally have three or four chunks of meat per stick.
 The presentation is unsophisticated, but the marinades are often sensational.
 Sold all over Peru -- on the streets, in restaurants, and in bus terminals -- anticuchos are an excellent quick fix for hungry travelersContinue to 6 of 9 below.

 06 of 09

 Like tamales, humitas are made from corn dough (masa harina).
-They tend to be smaller than tamales and can be savoury or sweet.
-Savoury humitas consist of corn dough mixed with lard (or butter), salt and milk (or queso fresco).
-The sweet variety typically includes sugar, raisins and cinnamon.
+They tend to be smaller than tamales and can be savory or sweet.
+Savory humitas consist of corn dough mixed with lard (or butter), salt and milk (or queso fresco).
+The sweet variety typically includes sugar, raisins, and cinnamon.

 The mix is wrapped in a cornhusk before being boiled or steamed.
 Like juanes and tamales, humitas are sold in their wrappers, making them perfect little packages for hungry travelers on the moveContinue to 7 of 9 below.

 Empanadas are of Southern European origin (primarily Spain and Portugal), but these tasty little snacks are now found throughout Latin America.
 A typical Peruvian empanada is created by folding pastry dough around a filling of meat, vegetables or cheese.
 Additional ingredients may include slices of hard-boiled egg, onions, olives, and raisins.

 Empanadas can be quite stodgy, so you won’t need to eat many to satisfy your hunger.
 Peruvian empanadas are traditionally served with a slice of lime, providing a nice tang and extra moistureContinue to 8 of 9 below.